victore2102/library-of-truth/README.md

 1. Open two different terminal since both Express server and React server need to be running simultaneosly.
 2. Within one terminal navigate to library-of-truth\src\server and run
     * node server.js
-3. Within the other terminal make sure you are in root directory "library-of-truth" then run
+3. Within the other terminal within any directory in the project run
     * npm start
 4. React server will start up and pull up the visual and the Express server is running in the background